mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The trust establishment step of the MLS protocol is followed by a conversation protection step where encryption is used by clients to transmit authenticated messages to other clients through the DS.
-This ensures that the DS doesn't have access to the Group's private content.
+This ensures that the DS does not have access to the Group's private content.

 MLS aims to provide Secrecy, Integrity and Authentication for all messages.

-Message Secrecy in the context of MLS means that only intended recipients (current group members), should be able to read any message sent to the group, even in the context of an active adversary as described in the threat model.
+Message Secrecy in the context of MLS means that only intended recipients (current group members), can read any message sent to the group, even in the context of an active adversary as described in the threat model.

-Message Integrity and Authentication mean that an honest Client should only accept a message if it was sent by a group member and that one Client must not be able to send a message which other Clients accept as being from another Client.
+Message Integrity and Authentication mean that an honest Client can only accept a message if it was sent by a group member and that one Client cannot send a message which other Clients accept as being from another Client.

-A corollary to this statement is that the AS and the DS can't read the content of messages sent between Members as they are not Members of the Group.
-MLS is expected to optionally provide additional protections regarding traffic analysis so as to reduce the ability of adversaries, or a compromised member of the messaging system, to deduce the content of the messages depending on (for example) their size.
+A corollary to this statement is that the AS and the DS cannot read the content of messages sent between Members as they are not Members of the Group.
+MLS optionally provide additional protections regarding traffic analysis so as to reduce the ability of adversaries, or a compromised member of the messaging system, to deduce the content of the messages depending on (for example) their size.
 One of these protections includes padding messages in order to produce ciphertexts of standard